AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/view-through-attribution/configuring-doubleclick-campaign-manager-view-through-attribution.md

 ## How to add the Image Tag {#how-to-add-the-image-tag}

-You will add the tag into Doubleclick under the Advertiser setting and you will want to create an Impression Event Tag.
+Add the tag into Doubleclick under the Advertiser setting and create an Impression Event Tag.

 1. Add the following code as a 1x1 image pixel.